 Blood clot negligence claims

-If you’ve suffered as a result of a blood clot, that wasn’t diagnosed quickly enough, or caused by the mistakes of medical practitioners, the experts at Potter Rees Dolan are here to help you claim compensation.
+If you’ve suffered as a result of a blood clot that wasn’t diagnosed quickly enough, or was caused by the mistakes of medical practitioners, then the experts at Potter Rees Dolan are here to help you claim compensation.

-The team at Potter Rees Dolan has some of the best clinical negligence solicitors in the country to help make sense of what has happened to you and to recover you the compensation you deserve.
-Our partners Helen Dolan, Lesley Herbertson and Gill Edwards all feature in the prestigious Legal 500 and Chambers guides, illustrating the calibre of our legal professionals.
+The Manchester-based team here at Potter Rees Dolan has some of the best clinical negligence solicitors in the country, and we can help you make sense of what has happened to you, as well as help you to recover the compensation you deserve.
+Our partners Helen Dolan, Lesley Herbertson and Gill Edwards all feature in the prestigious Legal 500 and Chambers guides, along with Senior Solicitor Helen Budge, illustrating the calibre of our legal professionals.

 If you think you are entitled to compensation and are ready to start your blood clot negligence claim, call us on 0800 027 2557.
 If you’d prefer to send us a message, please use our online enquiry form.

 Blood clots are a natural part of your body’s ability to manage injuries.
 They are vital in encouraging your body’s healing process if you have sustained a cut or similar superficial injury, but they can become problematic if they form in veins or arteries and block them.

 Clots can be caused by sitting in one place for too long, including during long flights (deep vein thrombosis); they can also occur if your medication isn’t managed properly, or by immobility after a surgical procedure.
 In some cases, they can result in pulmonary embolism, kidney failure or even death.

 How will I know if my blood clot was caused by medical negligence?

 You may have been a victim of medical negligence if any of the following failures of care have affected you:

 - Failure to provide heparin or prophylactic anticoagulants to prevent clots